Taming-the-BEAST/Troubleshooting-convergence-issues/README.md

 <figure>
 	<a id="fig:tracer_run3Joint"></a>
 	<img style="width:80.0%;" src="figures/tracer_run3Joint.png" alt="">
-	<figcaption>Figure 8: The joint posterior distribution of **Tree.height** and **clockRate**</figcaption>
+	<figcaption>Figure 8: The joint posterior distribution of Tree.height and clockRate</figcaption>
 </figure>
 <br>

-### Run 4: Adding an upDown operator
+### Run 4: Adding an UpDown operator

 The easiest way to improve MCMC performance when two parameters are highly negatively correlated is to add an **UpDown** operator.
 This operator scales one parameter up while scaling the other parameter down.
 If two parameters are highly positively correlated we can also use this operator to scale both parameters in the same direction, up or down.

-> Load the `tutorial_run3.xml` back into BEAUti and select `View > Show Operators panel`.
-In the box to the right of `Adaptable Sampler: clockRate.c:seqs Tree.t:seqs  Scale up substitution rate c:seqs and scale down tree t:seqs`, change the weight on the UpDown operator from **0.0** to **3.0**.
+> Load `tutorial_run3.xml` back into **BEAUti** and select **View > Show Operators panel** as before.
+In the box to the right of `Adaptable Sampler: clockRate.c:seqs Tree.t:seqs  Scale up substitution rate c:seqs and scale down tree t:seqs`, change the weight on the **Bactrian UpDown** operator from **0.0** to **3.0**.
 When done, save as `tutorial_run4.xml`.
 >

-We just added an **UpDown** operator on the **clockRate** and the **Tree.height**.
+We just added an **UpDown** operator on the **clockRate** and the **Tree.height** parameters.
 The fact that these two parameters are highly negatively correlated makes perfect sense.
 An increase in the **clockRate** means that less time is needed for substitutions to accumulate along branches; meaning branches can be shorter and yet still explain the same amount of accumulated evolutionary change in the sequence data.
 If all branches in the tree become shorter, then the total **Tree.height** will also decrease.
-Thus it makes sense to include an **UpDown** operator on **clockRate** and **Tree.height**.
+Thus, it makes sense to include an **UpDown** operator on **clockRate** and **Tree.height**.
 In fact, by default BEAUTi includes this operator.
 However, I disabled it in the original XML file by setting the weight on this operator to zero for the purpose of illustration.

-> Run the `tutorial_run4.xml` in BEAST and then open the `tutorial_run4.log` in Tracer.
+> Run `tutorial_run4.xml` in **BEAST2** and then open `tutorial_run4.log` in **Tracer**.
 >

 Looking at the MCMC output in Tracer, we see that all parameters are starting to mix well with relatively high ESS values.
 Personally, I would probably want to run one final MCMC for several million iterations just to be on the safe side, but this can easily be done by adding more iterations to the chain as we did for Run 2.
 Alternatively, multiple different MCMC runs can be combined using the program LogCombiner that comes packaged with BEAST.
-This may be better than running one single long analysis, as it allows us to be sure independent runs are converging on similar parameters.
+This may be better than running one single long analysis, as it allows us to be sure independent runs are converging on posterior parameter values and increases our confidence that we are sampling from the equilibrium distribution.

 <figure>
 	<a id="fig:tracer_run4"></a>
 	<img style="width:80.0%;" src="figures/tracer_run4.png" alt="">
-	<figcaption>Figure 9: A trace plot for the **clockRate** parameter</figcaption>
+	<figcaption>Figure 9: A trace plot for the clockRate parameter</figcaption>
 </figure>
 <br>